XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 Now that you have a working, ongoing connection to the XRP Ledger, it's time to start adding some "wallet" functionality that lets you manage an individual account.
 For this step, you should prompt the user to input their address or master seed, then use that to display information about their account including how much XRP is set aside for the [reserve requirement](reserves.html).

-The prompt is in a popup dialog like this:
+The prompt is in a pop-up dialog like this:

 ![Screenshot: step 3, account input prompt](img/python-wallet-3-enter.png)